-The Twisted Wheel – Blackpool Yes, there was a Twisted Wheel club in Blackpool.
+The Blackpool Twisted Wheel?
+Yes, there was a Twisted Wheel club in Blackpool.
 I remember a group of mods on scooters parked outside who decided that the fashion of the day was to wear school caps.
 The sight of these guys in parkas and various coloured and striped caps was bizarre will stay with me for ever.

-I always thought that Soul Clubs had to be cellar dives (best with condensation dripping down from the roof and walls as for instance the Wheel in Manchester) and this one was upstairs over a block of shops, on Coronation Street with an ordinary cafe on the ground floor.
+I always thought that Soul Clubs had to be cellar dives (best with condensation dripping down from the roof and walls as for instance the Wheel in Manchester).
+This one was upstairs over a block of shops, on Coronation Street with an ordinary cafe on the ground floor.
 I remember being stood on the pavement outside the club when someone from somewhere across the street threw a bottle of beer at me which just narrowly missed my head.

 According to the Jethro Tull Tour Schedule (1965-1969) the group appeared at the Blackpool Twisted Wheel club on 12th June, 1966.